Walfred-MA/Ctyper/tools/Annotation/getFASTA/README.md

 python getFASTA.py -i <Inputfile> -r <GRCH38_References> -a <Sample_Annotation> -o <Outputfile>

-Sample_Annotation need to be a tsv file or gzipped tsv.gz file References is GRCH38_References (including all alternative loci) ,can be single or multiple fasta files (comma separated).
+Sample_Annotation need to be a tsv file or gzipped tsv.gz file References are GRCH38_References (including main chromosomes and all alternative loci) ,can be single or multiple fasta files (comma separated).